ezakhar/help/en/training-plans/training-plans-for-coaches.md

 Staminity is a professional platform designed for supporting the training process.
 That's why unlike a plan presented on a paper, in a spreadsheet or in a file, it is much more convenient for athletes to train according to the plan in Staminity:

-* **Training calendar is always at your disposal **and you can access it both via PC and via iOS and Android mobile apps.
+* **Training calendar is always at your disposal **and you can access it both via desktop or via iOS and Android mobile apps.
 If needed, Staminity calendar can be integrated with Google calendar, Outlook, and other calendar apps.

 * Completed activities are **automatically downloaded and compared with a plan**;